helloobaby/HyperTool/README.md

 # Use [tool](https://github.com/helloobaby/pdbtoheader.git) to change include\PDBSDK that effect on your system(this means change all hard signature that depend on specific system)

-# Pay attention to "settingsh"
+# Pay attention to header file "settings.h"